CryptoDev4/orchid-tables/readme.md

 ```

-Extend or create your overwrites, based on the existing mixins, like `\Lintaba\OrchidTables\CellMixin`.
+Extend or create your overwrites, based on the existing mixins, like `\CryptoDev\OrchidTables\CellMixin`.
 You can turn on
 or off any of these mixins by setting their key to `null`.

 ## Change log